 Afternoon: Admire theatre-inspired museum collections

 While away the afternoon with a visit to some of the capital’s top museums.
 Drop by the British Library to browse theatre artefacts, such as Shakespeare’s First Folio, David Garrick’s collection of manuscripts, and recordings from productions staged at the National Theatre.

 From magnificent 18th-century costumes and set designs, to theatre memorabilia, admire a fascinating range of objects at the V&A’s theatre and performance collection.
 Or, go to the National Portrait Gallery to spot artworks of theatre icons from across the centuries.

 If you’re looking for your next London theatre fix, see more West End shows with a matinee performance in London.
-Just some of the Sunday afternoon productions on offer include School of Rock, Stomp, Annie and Matilda The Musical.
+Just some of the Sunday afternoon productions on offer include School of Rock and Matilda The Musical.

 Evening: Experience off-West End shows in London